camunda/camunda-docs/docs/apis-clients/console-api-reference.md

 After client credentials are created, the `Client Secret` is only shown once.
 Save this `Client Secret` somewhere safe.
 :::

-### Access Token
+### Access token

-Once you have your client credentials, you can retrieve an access token:
+Once you have your client credentials, you can retrieve an access token using the following command:

 ```bash
 curl --header "Content-Type: application/json" \